chittiman/chittiman.github.io/_posts/2024-03-07-jupyter-notebook-to-jekyll-github-pages.md

 ## Step 5 - Fixing Image Paths: ##

 As we move both the image folder and markdown files, it's crucial to correct the image paths inside the markdown file.
 Using a simple regex function, we insert **{{site.baseurl}}/assets/image/** behind the previous path to ensure accurate referencing.
+Basically, you extract the text before path and path itself as two separate groups and insert the prefix in between.

 ```python